 Check out London’s Coolest Neighbourhoods

 Hackney Wick with its canalside location, Dalston, Clapton and Walthamstow are all artsy areas to explore.
 You’ll find indie stores, drip coffee, craft beer, galleries and thrift shops aplenty.
 Shoreditch is the place for nightlife.
-These are all non-touristy neighbourhoods in London that’ll give you a taste of what it’s like to live here.
+These are all non-touristy London neighbourhoods that’ll give you a taste of what it’s like to live here.

 Explore London’s villages